JackDougherty/school-search-tool/README.md

 school-search-tool
 ==================

-School search tool template with data drawn from Google Fusion Tables.
-Anyone may fork, clone, or download this open-source code and modify to create their own version.
+The School School Tool template is a mobile-friendly interactive map with sortable results drawn from a Google Fusion Table.
+Anyone may fork, clone, or download this open-source code and modify to create their own version, using free web tools and following instructions below to link your Google Fusion Table and tweak some HTML/CSS/JavaScript code.
 Based on Searchable Map Template with Google Fusion Tables by Derek Eder http://derekeder.com/searchable_map_template/, and modified by DataViz at Trinity College, Hartford CT http://commons.trincoll.edu/dataviz.

-Learn about this web technology in Data Visualization open-acces book-in-progress by Jack Dougherty at Trinity College CT http://epress.trincoll.edu/dataviz
+Learn about this web technology in Data Visualization open-access book-in-progress by Jack Dougherty at Trinity College CT http://epress.trincoll.edu/dataviz

 Learn about background of this tool at Cities Suburbs and Schools Project, SmartChoices and School Search Tool page